vovantuan1999a/OoD-ViT-NAS/README.md

-# OoD-ViT-NAS: Vision Transformer Neural Architecture Search for Out-of-Distribution Generalization: Benchmark and Insights
+# [NeurIPS 2024] OoD-ViT-NAS: Vision Transformer Neural Architecture Search for Out-of-Distribution Generalization: Benchmark and Insights
 This codebase provides a Pytorch implementation for the our paper **Vision Transformer Neural Architecture Search for Out-of-Distribution Generalization: Benchmark and Insights** at **NeurIPS 2024**

 ### Abstract: